Drug information provided by: IBM Micromedex

-This medicine may increase your risk of having a heart attack or stroke.
+This medicine may increase your risk of having a heart attack, blood clot, or stroke.
 This is more likely to occur in people who already have heart and blood vessel disease and who are using this medicine for a long time.
-Check with your doctor right away if you or your child are having chest pain or discomfort, nausea or vomiting, pain or discomfort in the arms, jaw, back, or neck, shortness of breath, slurred speech, or weakness.
+Check with your doctor right away if you are having chest pain or discomfort, nausea or vomiting, pain or discomfort in the arms, jaw, back, or neck, trouble breathing, slurred speech, or weakness.

-Meloxicam may cause bleeding in your stomach or intestines.
+Meloxicam may cause bleeding in your stomach or bowels.
 This problem can happen without warning signs.
-This is more likely to occur if you or your child have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).
+This is more likely to occur if you or your child have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroids, blood thinner).

-Serious side effects can occur during treatment with this medicine.
-Sometimes serious side effects can occur without warning.
-However, possible warning signs often occur, including severe stomach pain, black tarry stools, and/or vomiting of blood or material that looks like coffee grounds; skin rash; swelling of the face, fingers, feet, and/or lower legs.
-Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of skin.
-Stop taking this medicine and check with your doctor immediately if you or your child notice any of these warning signs.
+Serious side effects can occur during treatment with this medicine and can occur without warning.
+However, possible warning signs often occur, including severe stomach pain, black tarry stools, vomiting of blood or material that looks like coffee grounds, skin rash, swelling of the face, fingers, feet, or lower legs.
+Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of the skin.
+Check with your doctor immediately if you or your child notice any of these warning signs.

 Serious skin reactions can occur during treatment with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.